Gravitational wave constraints on the primordial black hole dominated early universe: Induced gravitational waves integrals

 At the end, we use that

 The integral of the momenta in the large $v$ case \eqref{eq:irdapp2} can be done as follows.
 We change variables to

 where the Jacobian is

 We then only focus on the $t\gg1$ contribution and we set $s=0$.
 This may cause some $O(1)$ uncertainty but as we later see it is not of much relevance \cite{Inomata:2019ivs}.
-First, for $2k_{\rm eq}>k>2k_{UV}$ we find after integrating the $t$ integral that

-We can use the large argument limit of the cosine and sine integrals to further simplify the expression.
+First, for $2k_{\rm eq}>k>2k_{UV}$ we find after integrating the $t$ integral that { } We can use the large argument limit of the cosine and sine integrals to further simplify the expression.
 This yields an additional $(k_{\rm eva}/k)^2$ factor.
-Then, the spectral density of GWs reads

-Thus, the contribution for large $v$ is at least a factor $k_{\rm eva}/k_{UV}$ suppressed with respect to \eqref{eq:GWsres}.
-With a similar calculation we arrive at the expression of GW spectrum for $k<2k_{\rm eq}$, which reads
+Then, the spectral density of GWs reads{ } Thus, the contribution for large $v$ is at least a factor $k_{\rm eva}/k_{UV}$ suppressed with respect to \eqref{eq:GWsres}.
+With a similar calculation we arrive at the expression of GW spectrum for $k<2k_{\rm eq}$, which reads { } If we extrapolate this results close to $k_{\rm eva}$ we see that the difference between the peak and the infrared tail is given by { } Thus the spectrum at the IR tail is very much suppressed compared to the peak.